umarhashmi9/bolt-source/README.md

 ## Getting Started

-You can quickly explore oTToDev using the [hosted version](https://ottodev.cyopsys.com/).
-Here is a link to a thread where [aliasfox](https://thinktank.ottomator.ai/t/no-setup-required-batteries-not-included/1852) posted the hosted version mentioned.
+You can quickly explore Bolt.diy using a [hosted version](https://ottodev.cyopsys.com/) that [aliasfox](https://thinktank.ottomator.ai/t/no-setup-required-batteries-not-included/1852) posted about here in the community fourms.

 To contribute or self-host, follow the instructions below.

 ### Quick Start Guide

-The Quick Start Guide is below and [here is a link](https://coleam00.github.io/bolt.new-any-llm/#setup) to a more in deph guide if you experance any problems.
+The Quick Start Guide is below and [here is a link](https://stackblitz-labs.github.io/bolt.diy/#setup) to a more in deph guide if you experance any problems.

 #### Prerequisites
 - Install [Git](https://git-scm.com/downloads).